olivmonnier/jquery-component/README.md

 ## How it works
 ### Basically
-jquery.component use template method of lodash so you can integrate a template in your .html.
-For example :
+jquery.component uses template method of lodash so you can integrate a template in your .html.
+For example:
 ```html
 <script type="text/template" id="title-template">
   <div>